trigram-mrp/fractureiser/README.md

 We've dubbed this malware fractureiser because that's the name of the CurseForge account that uploaded the most notable malicious files.

+## Current Investigation Status
+The fractureiser event has ended — no follow-up Stage0s were ever discovered and no further evidence of activity has been discovered in the past 3 months.
+A third C&C was never stood up to our knowledge.

+A copycat malware is still possible — and likely inevitable — but *fractureiser* is dead. **Systems that are already infected are still cause for concern**, and the below user documentation is still relevant.

+## Follow-Up Meeting
+On 2023-06-08 the fractureiser Mitigation Team held a meeting with notable members of the community to discuss preventive measures and solutions for future problems of this scale.
+See [this page](https://github.com/fractureiser-investigation/fractureiser/blob/main/docs/2023-06-08-meeting.md) for the agenda and minutes of the event.

+## BlanketCon Panel
+emilyploszaj and jaskarth, core members of the team, held a panel at BlanketCon 23 about the fractureiser mitigation effort.
+You can find a [recording of the panel by quat on YouTube](https://youtu.be/9eBmqHAk9HI).

 ## What YOU need to know

 ### [Modded Players CLICK HERE](docs/users.md)